If you’d like more web traffic but you’re not sure about the cost / benefit to your company, here’s how you can run the numbers.

 This is just a hypothetical rule used for our example.
 All industries have very unique ROIs based on overhead, expenses, etc.

 How much will that new customer cost using SEO?

 1. Google your best keyword – “real estate broker Los Angeles”.

-2. Your keyword would cost $5.54 per click if we were paying for AdWords.
+2. Your average keyword might cost $6.49 per click if we were paying for Google Ads.